 The Basic Two-Year Rule

-Virginia Code § 8.01-243 establishes a two-year statute of limitations for personal injury claims, meaning you must file your lawsuit within two years of the date the injury occurred.
-Miss this deadline by even a single day, and Virginia courts will dismiss your case regardless of its merits.
+Virginia Code § 8.01-243 establishes a two-year statute of limitations for personal injury claims.
+This means brain injury victims must file their lawsuit within two years of the date the injury occurred.

 Tolling for Minors